madetech/blog/posts/noestimates-pros.md

 Instead of big planning up front, the team can shift their focus to break features down on a just-in-time basis.
 In addition, with discipline, each of these features can be delivered as an incremental delivery out in to the hands of customers on a far more regular basis.
 This shortens feedback loops and empowers the Product Owner to make more frequent prioritisation calls.

+Where the team's discipline allows, adopting increasingly agile workflows that don't rely on estimation, can, in our experience, often result in reduced waste when compared to methodologies that encourage longer-term commitments.
+There are a number of drawbacks, or at least areas that require closer full-team collaboration and discipline when removing some of the structure that estimates can help to provide.
+We'll be covering these in a follow-up post that looks at the pros behind retaining estimates in your software deliveries.